-As we have transitioned our core ñΠň focus to the licensing business, we have built up a high-quality management team of sector specialists to drive the implementation of our strategy.
+We have built up a highquality management team of sector specialists to drive the implementation of our strategy.

 Responsible Gambling

 Gaming Realms is committed to providing an environment for customers to play responsibly and securely.
 Since commencing operations, we have had measures in place to encourage responsible play - to keep it fun - and have provided tools to help keep customers' gaming and spending within their control.